Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Underlying Tools

-We start with an error model description of the form \be \dot e(t) = A_m e(t) + B\Lambda \left[\widetilde\Theta(t) \Phi(t)\right] \ee where $e(t)\in\RR^n$ is a performance error that is required to be brought to zero.
-Tracking error, identification error, or state estimation error are a few examples. $\widetilde\Theta(t)\in\RR^{m\times l}$ is a matrix of parameter errors that quantify the learning error.
+We start with an error model description of the form \be \dot e(t) = A_m e(t) + B\Lambda \left[\widetilde\Theta(t) \Phi(t)\right] \ee where $e(t)\in\RR^n$ is a performance error that is required to be brought to zero, such as tracking error, identification error, and state estimation error. $\widetilde\Theta(t)\in\RR^{m\times l}$ is a matrix of parameter errors that quantify the learning error.
 If the true parameter in the system dynamics is $\Theta^*\in\RR^{m\times l}$, and it is estimated as $\widehat\Theta(t)$ at time $t$, then $\widetilde\Theta=\widehat\Theta-\Theta^*$. $A_m$ is a Hurwitz matrix, $A_m$ and $B$ are known with $(A_m,B)$ controllable, and $\Lambda\in\RR^{m\times m}$ is an unknown parameter matrix that is positive definite.
 Finally $\Phi(t)\in\RR^l$ is a vector of regressors that correspond to all real-time information measured or computed from the system dynamics and controllers at time $t$.
-Such an error model is ubiquitous in adaptive control of a large class of nonlinear dynamic systems with parametric uncertainties \cite{Narendra2005} including that in \eqref{eq:affine}.
-The following theorem summarizes the standard adaptive control result in the literature: \begin{theorem} Let $\Gamma\in\mathbb{R}^{m\times m}$ and $Q$ be symmetric positive-definite matrices with $P$ corresponding to the solution of the Lyapunov equation \be A_m^TP+PA_m=-Q. \ee An adaptive law that adjusts the parameter error as \be \dot{\widetilde\Theta}= - \Gamma B^TPe \Phi^T \ee guarantees that $e(t)$ and $\widetilde\Theta(t)$ are bounded for any initial conditions $e(0)$ and $\widetilde\Theta(0)$.
+Such an error model is ubiquitous in adaptive control of a large class of nonlinear dynamic systems with parametric uncertainties \cite{Narendra05} including \eqref{eq:affine}.
+The following theorem summarizes the standard global stability result in AC: \begin{theorem} Let $\Gamma\in\mathbb{R}^{m\times m}$ and $Q_a$ be symmetric positive-definite matrices with $P$ corresponding to the solution of the Lyapunov equation \be A_m^TP+PA_m=-Q_a. \ee An adaptive law that adjusts the parameter estimate in real time as \be \dot{\widehat\Theta}= - \Gamma B^TPe \Phi^T \ee guarantees that $e(t)$ and $\widetilde\Theta(t)$ are bounded for any initial conditions $e(0)$ and $\widetilde\Theta(0)$.
 If in addition $\Phi(t)$ is bounded for all $t$, then $\lm{t}e(t)=0$.\end{theorem}